mamunkhan405/mamunkhan405/README.md

-- 👋 Hi, I’m Abdullah AL Mamun
+- 👋 Hi, I’m Abdullah Al Mamun
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently working at Techmelba International as a software engineer.
 -